You may also be interested in these posts from Twelve Ordinary Men by John MacArthur:

 "The kingdom of darkness is set against the kingdom of light.
 Lies are set against the truth.
 Satan is set against God.
 And demons are set against the holy purpose of Christ." —John MacArthur, Twelve Ordinary Men

 Shortly after Pentecost (Acts 4) we see the new Peter emerge.
-We see the great leader that Jesus Christ knew Peter would become.
+We see the great leader that Jesus knew Peter would become.
 We see the secure in Christ Peter.
 He had seen the risen Savior.
-He knew that He had conquered death!
-He knew that no matter what earthly trials came his way they were merely that. and nothing to be compared to the hope of eternal glory!
+He knew that Jesus Christ his Lord had conquered death!
+He knew that no matter what earthly trials came his way they were merely that—earthly trials, and nothing to be compared to the hope of eternal glory!
 That hope is what gave Peter courage.

 Peter learned all these lessons, many of them difficult, and his life was transformed.
-He become the great leader Christ knew he could and would be.
+He become the great leader Jesus knew he could and would be.
 He was changed from Simon to Rock.
 He learned submission, restraint, humility, love, compassion and courage.
-He had the raw materials needed to become a great leader.
-His life experiences helped hone and shape his leadership abilities.
-And his character qualities shaped through Christ's example.

 That's exactly what Simon Peter did.
 He grew in grace and knowledge, and that's how he became Rock—the great leader of the early church.

-How has this post helped you get to know Peter better?
-What life experiences have helped you become a better leader?
-Do you see God working to develop any of these character qualities in your life?
+What life experiences have helped you develop into a better leader?
+Do you see God working to build any of these character qualities in your life?